tomjoht/learnapidoc/instructions.md

 - put in books folder
 - restart

+## EPUB
+use https://cloudconvert.com/mobi-to-epub to convert mobi to epub.
+Register and sign in first (otherwise you exceed your free unregistered time).

 ## PDF
 - not really necessary to generate this except if someone wants to print out the entire book